theminingco/.github/TERMS.md

 It’s your responsibility to keep your device and access to ⛏ The Mining Company secure.
 We therefore recommend that you do not jailbreak or root your device, which is the process of removing software restrictions and limitations imposed by the official operating system of your device.
 It could make your device vulnerable to malware/viruses/malicious programs, compromise your device’s security features and it could mean that ⛏ The Mining Company won’t work properly or at all. ⛏ The Mining Company cannot accept responsibility for any losses of funds or data that result from your misuse of ⛏ The Mining Company.

-⛏ The Mining Company tokens are ownership tokens of the ⛏ The Mining Company DAO, incorporated under filing number TODO in the jurisdiction of the Cayman Islands, and ownership and governance tokens of the respective investment club subDAO.
+⛏ The Mining Company tokens are ownership tokens of the respective ⛏ The Mining Company DAO, incorporated in the jurisdiction of the Cayman Islands.
 Holding ownership and governance tokens can be illegal in some jurisdictions.
 Do your own research whether you are allowed to own these types of tokens in your jurisdiction.

 Burning ⛏ The Mining Company tokens constitutes a (partial) forfeit of your position in the DAO.
 Losses incurred because of the  burning, freezing, or loss of one or more ⛏ The Mining Company tokens will not be refunded in any way.
 It is the holder's sole responsibility to keep their tokens safe and secure.